DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 = Is my data secure? =

 Yes.
-Images are processed via secure HTTPS API.
-No images are stored externally.
-Alt text is saved directly to your WordPress database.
+All data is transmitted over secure HTTPS connections.
+See the External Services section for complete security details.

 = Can I bulk generate for all images at once? =

-Pro users can use the bulk generation feature.
-Free users can generate images individually or upgrade to Pro.
+Yes!
+Bulk generation is available to all users.
+Free users can use bulk generation within their monthly quota.
+Pro users get 50 generations per month.
+Generation Packs can also be used for bulk operations.

 = What image formats are supported? =